openscilab/GSoC2024/IDEAS.md

 * If you wanted to have a hands-on research experience on machine learning and learn more about different threshold suggestion methods, let's try this idea.

 ### Comparing Classification Models
+PyCM introduced a method to compare several confusion matrices.
+You can compare results of two classification method by comparing confusion matrices of them sharing a ground truth vector.
+Earlier implementation of `Compare` object in Version `2.0` hasn't been updated since then.
+Here we wanted to enhance the implementation of that object and add new methods for comparing confusion matrices.

+* If you are interested in pure confusion matrix research and also software architecture enhancement, start from here.

 ### Benchmark Tests